JuKoWi/hotcent_fork_dipole/README.md

 * Clone / download the Hotcent repository and update the `$PYTHONPATH` accordingly.

-* If you want to use functionals other than LDA, Python must be able to import from the GPAW module.
-The GPAW C-code does not need to be compiled, and the PAW datasets are not needed either.
+* If you want to use functionals other than LDA, the GPAW code must be installed.